Published May 22, 2024 · Updated Feb 25, 2026

 Which technological solutions actually help?

 Choose tools that improve timeliness and quality without adding process burden.
-Useful features include criteria-linked comment banks, inline rubrics, quick audio notes, version history for feed-forward, and dashboards that show on‑time return performance by assessment type.
+Useful features include criteria-linked comment banks, inline rubrics, quick audio notes, version history for feed-forward, and dashboards that show on‑time return rates by assessment type.
 Automation can help standardise structure, but teams still need space for brief, personalised advice that connects comments to the next task.

 What should business studies teams do next?